 You should normally have an upper second-class (2.1) undergraduate honours degree or above in law.
 You may also be considered for the course if you have other professional qualifications or experience of equivalent standing.

 Months of entry

 Economies in today’s world are increasingly interconnected, posing new legal challenges in areas such as:

 - e-commerce regulation

 - the enforcement of trade and competition rules.

-You’ll learn about the regulation of trading and commercial activities, cross-border transactions between companies and individuals, and the process of harmonising commercial law.
-You’ll also learn to apply the rules of international trade law and develop critical perspectives so that you can evaluate cutting-edge scenarios and the theories underlying trade liberalisation.
+You’ll learn about the regulation of trading and commercial activities, cross-border transactions, and the harmonising ofcommercial law.
+You’ll also learn to apply the rules of international trade law and develop critical perspectives so you can evaluate cutting-edge scenarios and the theories underlying trade liberalisation.

-The course is ideal for you if you’re already a legal practitioner in your home country, although this is not essential as long as you have completed a basic legal education.
+The course is ideal if you’re already a legal practitioner in your home country, although this is not essential as long as you have completed a basic legal education.

 Qualification and course duration

 - Course Enquiries